plone/plone.docker/README.md

 ## Usage

+Choose either single Plone instance or ZEO cluster.
+It is unadvaisable to use following configurations for production.

 ### Start a single Plone instance

 This will download and start the latest Plone 5 container, based on [Debian](https://www.debian.org/).